Project

 Wonjune Kang

-Spoken language is an information-rich medium that combines words with various information about emotions, feelings, and excitation through modulations in tone and pitch.
+Spoken language is an information-rich medium that combines words with various paralinguistic information such as emotion and prosody.
 In discourse, this allows for maintaining a human element that is lacking in many other channels, such as writing or social media.
-However, voice is a distinct biomarker, and there exist many settings in which a speaker’s voice may need to be anonymized in order to protect their identity.
-These include audio recordings where people are sharing sensitive information, media interviews, or more general situations in which a speaker would like to protect personal information such as geographical background or ethnicity.
+However, voice is a distinct biomarker, and there are many situations in which a speaker may want to hide their identity, such as if they are sharing sensitive content or want to protect personal information such as geographical background or ethnicity.